Ulises-ICM-UPC/UClick/README.md

 ```

 #### Recording of pixel coordinates
 The recording of a pixel in an image follows the procedure explained above.
-Now, the mmiddle button or the `Return` or `Esc` keys are used to exclude a point.
+Now, the middle button or the `Return` or `Esc` keys are used to skip a point.
 If you do so, its pixel-coordinates will be recorded with values `-999`.

 Run the code to click GCP: